Samoa profile - Timeline

 2008 December - Eleven independent MPs form opposition Tautua Samoa Party (TSP).

-2009 September - Samoa switches to driving on the left, becoming the first country since the 1970s to change the side of the road on which cars are driven.
-The change brings Samoa into line with other South Pacific countries.
+2009 September - Samoa switches to driving on the left, bringing it in line with other South Pacific countries and becoming the first country since the 1970s to change the side of the road on which cars are driven.

 Tsunamis caused by a powerful earthquake in the Pacific kill more than 200 people in Samoa, also hitting American Samoa and Tonga.

-2011 March - Ruling Human Rights Protection Party wins landslide victory in parliamentary elections.
+2011 March - Governing Human Rights Protection Party wins landslide victory in parliamentary elections.

 2012 May - Samoa joins the World Trade Organisation.